 the Old War Office.
+We

-We derstand that this is the case for many of the residences in this (currently) surprisingly quiet understand that this is the case for many of the residences in this (currently) surprisingly quiet neighbourhood.
+understand that this is the case for many of the residences in this (currently) surprisingly quiet neighbourhood.

 The Applications Generally

 Save for specific issues affecting the roof bar and restaurant, our client's concerns broadly relate to the three ground floor bars and restaurants that face outwards onto the highway.
 We note that despite these units being described for the most part as restaurants, no restaurant condition has been offered for any one of the licences being sought.
 For this reason, we ask the members to impose